 UNECE Workshops Transboundary Flood Risk Management II

 The main advantages of transboundary cooperation are that it broadens the knowledge/information base, enlarges the set of available strategies, and enables better and more cost-effective solutions.
-In addition, widening the geographical area considered by basin planning enables measures to be located where they create the optimum effect.
-Moreover, flood forecasting and disaster management are highly dependent on early information sharing and require forecasting data from the river basin as a whole.
-To this end, a workshop on transboundary flood risk management was held from 19-20 March 2015 in Geneva to bring together professionals from all over the world working on transboundary flood risk management and to provide a platform to exchange experiences concerning the latest developments and the progress made in the transboundary case studies since the 2009 Workshop.
+In addition, expanding the geographical area considered by basin planning makes it possible to locate measures where they have the greatest impact.
+Moreover, flood forecasting and disaster management are highly dependent on early information exchange and require forecast data from the entire river basin.
+To this end, a workshop on transboundary flood risk management was held in Geneva from 19-20 March 2015 to bring together professionals from all over the world involved in transboundary flood risk management and to provide a platform for sharing experiences on the latest developments and the progress made in the transboundary case studies since the 2009 Workshop.

-Fresh Thoughts supported the workshop by liaising with selecting participants to present case studies at the workshop, developing a background document on transboundary flood risk management for the workshop, and writing a final report based on the experiences from the case studies presented, including identifying relevant problems, successful strategies for transboundary flood risk management.
+Fresh Thoughts supported the workshop by liaising with selected participants to present case studies at the workshop, preparing a background document on transboundary flood risk management for the workshop and writing a final report based on the lessons learnt from the case studies presented, highlighting relevant problems and successful strategies for transboundary flood risk management.

 project-category: